Intense heat leads to internet outages in Australia

 In an update at 8pm Taylor said, "Most services have been restored.
 Engineers are continuing to review all services impacted by the incident.
 Customers that were off-line are recommended to perform a modem power-cycle to get back on-line."

-Later in the evening an iiNet spokeperson said, “Due to record breaking temperatures in our Perth data centre earlier today, we shut down our servers as a precautionary measure."
+Later in the evening an iiNet spokeperson said, “Due to record breaking temperatures in our Perth data center earlier today, we shut down our servers as a precautionary measure."

 Monday was Perth’s sixth hottest day on record and was the hottest day in January since 1991.